danielbergholz/techschool.dev/docs/tech-stack.md

 If you just want to seed the database with courses, run `mix seed` or `mix ecto.reset` to drop the database, re-run the migrations and seed the database.

-This is all it takes to get a complete replica of TechSchool running on your local machine, including all the courses and channels!
+This is all it takes to get a replica of TechSchool running on your local machine, including courses and channels!
 We are using a bunch of json files from `priv/repo/data` to seed the database, which is SQLite3, so you don't need to install any extra software like docker or postgres.
 Pretty neat, huh?

 ## Learn more